 History is a Sign from the heavens.
-The Qur’an declares: “I will show you My Signs on the horizon and within your own souls until you have certainty of faith”.
+The Qur’an declares: “Soon shall We show them Our Signs on the horizon and within their own souls until the Truth is manifest to them”.
 ‘On the horizon’ means history and nature.
 Thus history and science take on a sacred character in as much as they are “Signs” from God.
 This guiding principle separates this encyclopedia from other works of similar nature.

 In the fascinating panorama of the struggle of man on earth, faith has played a pivotal role.
 Each of the major religions of man imbues its followers with a particular vision of the transcendent and the relationship of the human to the transcendent.
 That particular vision governs to a large extent the relationship of each faith with the world at large.
 As the globe shrinks under the incessant impact of technology, men and women of different faiths need to come together to understand one another and shape a common human destiny.

 Islam made its appearance on the world stage more than fourteen hundred years ago and immediately came into contact with the Persian and Byzantine worlds.
 As the Islamic world expanded it had to come to terms not just with the rationalism of the Greeks but with the belief systems of the Persians, the Hindus, the Buddhists and the Chinese.
 The Muslims learned, absorbed, amalgamated the ideas of the east and the west and gave to the world the empirical-scientific method, algebra, chemistry, arabesque, Tasawwuf and the Taj Mahal.

 Centuries went by.
 There were short periods of conflict followed by long periods of cooperation between the world of Islam and the worlds of other faiths.
 The traces of these interactions have shaped the perceptions of Islam in the modern global consciousness.